 MU 155.
-Choral Club.
+University Chorale.

 A group of non-auditioned mixed voices; open to all students.
 Appointments throughout the semester; tour in December.
 Individual sessions required for students exhibiting pitch difficulty; section rehearsals required for students needing additional time to master the selections.
-Meets 3 hours.
+Meets 2 hours.
 May be repeated for credit.
-Offered on demand.